FAQs

 Why do we have these definitions?

-These definitions are based on research that shows that people who drink at or above these levels are at increased risk for long-term health problems, like heart disease, stroke and liver disease.
-But because alcohol is a carcinogen (a substance known to cause cancer), lower levels of drinking can also be harmful even if you don’t feel drunk.
+These definitions are based on research that shows people who drink at or above these levels face higher health risks.
+Risks include heart disease, stroke and liver disease.
+Lower levels of drinking can also be harmful, even if you don’t feel drunk.
+That's because alcohol is a carcinogen, a substance known to cause cancer.
 As the drinks add up, the risk for long-term damage adds up, too.

 What is a standard drink?

-Different types of beer, wine, and liquor can have very different amounts of alcohol content.
+Different types of beer, wine, and liquor have different amounts of alcohol content.

 For the purposes of defining excessive drinking, a standard drink is: